UU Spiritual Direction Network

-The members of the Unitarian Universalist Spiritual Directors' Network are professional spiritual directors.
-We are ordained ministers and lay people who have earned credentials through formal spiritual direction training programs.
-We expect our members to adhere to the ethical guidelines for Spiritual Directors and to be a member of (at least one of) UUMA/UUSCM/LREDA.
+The members of the Unitarian Universalist Spiritual Direction Network are professionals in spiritual direction.
+We are ordained and lay ministers who have earned credentials through formal spiritual direction training programs.
+We expect our members to adhere to the ethical guidelines for Spiritual Direction and to be a member of (at least one of) UUMA/UUSCM/LREDA/AUUMM.

 Our spiritual wellsprings are Christian, Jewish, Buddhist, Pagan, Theist, Humanist and more.
 Guided by the practices of spiritual direction from a variety of religious traditions, we work with others, companioning and witnessing to their sacred stories and grace-filled moments.
-Spiritual Directors customarily meet with others one-on-one or in small groups on a regular basis.
+Spiritual direction guides and companions customarily meet with others one-on-one or in small groups on a regular basis.

-For more information on individual or group spiritual direction, to locate a director, and to begin the process, please see the page of questions to consider when choosing a spiritual director, then browse our Directory of Members sorted geographically or alphabetically.
+For more information on individual or group spiritual direction, to locate a UUSDN member, and to begin the process, please see the page of questions to consider when choosing a spiritual guide or companion, then browse our Directory of Members sorted geographically or alphabetically.

 Spiritual Direction seeks to serve persons of all economic situations.
-Because Spiritual Directors make their living from this work an honoraria is requested.
-Many directors offer pay-from-the-heart or sliding scales.
+Because spiritual guides and companions make their living from this work, an honorarium is requested.
+Many guides/companions offer pay-from-the-heart or sliding scales.
 ALWAYS ASK!
-Amounts ranging from $50-$150 for individual direction, depending on geo-region, training, and need, are typical.
-We urge Spiritual Directors and clients to find an arrangement that feels ethical and encourages reciprocity in right relationship.
+Amounts ranging from $50-$150 for individual meetings, depending on geo-region, training, and need, are typical.
+We urge you to find an arrangement that feels ethical and encourages reciprocity in right relationship.

 The object of spiritual direction is to cultivate one's ability to discern God's presence in one's life: to notice and appreciate moments of holiness, to maintain an awareness of the interconnectedness of all things, to explore ways to be open to the Blessed Holy One in challenging and difficult moments as well as in joyful ones.— Rabbi Jacob Staub

-Training includes two or more leaders/teachers, who have several years of experience as professional Spiritual Directors and/or supervision training.
+Training includes two or more leaders/teachers, who have several years of experience as professionals in spiritual direction and/or supervision training.

 Program is accountable to a religious organization or academic institution and/or has ongoing oversight from a board of directors (where that board contains professional spiritual directors.)